 Seven members of the William Floyd High School girls’ varsity tennis team recently received All-County honors at their Suffolk County awards dinner held earlier this month at Villa Lombardi’s restaurant.
 This is the first time in William Floyd history that seven student-athletes on one team have been selected for All-County honors, an accomplishment that is a testament to the hard work and dedication of each student athlete.

-Our Department provides interscholastic athletic opportunities for male and female students in grades 7 through 12.
-The athletic program fields 64 teams in 18 different sports.
-More than 1,000 students participate in the program at the middle and high school levels.
-Our Athletic Program supports the academic mission of our school district.
-It is not a diversion but rather an extension of our educational program.
-Through our Athletic Program students will Learn teamwork, sportsmanship, winning and losing, and hard work.
-Learn self-discipline, build self-confidence and develop skills to handle competitive situations and Acquire the skills and knowledge to live healthy lifestyles through their continued sports participation.
-There are three sport seasons (Fall, Winter and Spring) in which student-athletes can compete.
+The William Floyd School District Athletic Department provides interscholastic athletic opportunities for male and female students in grades seven through 12.
+The athletic program fields 64 teams in 18 different sports with more than 1,000 students participating in the program at the middle school and high school levels.
+The athletic program supports the academic mission of our school district and serves as an extension of our educational program.
+Through our athletic program, students will learn teamwork, sportsmanship, being a gracious winner and loser, hard work, self-discipline, self-confidence and the skills necessary to handle competitive situations.
+Student-athletes will also acquire the skills and knowledge to live healthy lifestyles through their continued sports participation.
+There are three sport seasons, during the fall, winter and spring seasons, in which student-athletes have the opportunity to compete.
 Equal opportunities for participation are available for both male and female athletes during each of the seasons.